Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 For this reason, yellow pine is sometimes sold as whitewood.
 Because the appearance is similar, even those experienced with wood may find it hard to tell them apart.

-Because of this, you’ll have to consider some of the other factors, as you cannot go off of color alone.
+Because of this, you’ll have to consider some other factors, as you cannot go off of color alone.

 If you pick up an equal length of both kinds of wood, you’ll be able to feel the difference in weight between them.

 Whitewood tends to be slightly lighter than pine in many cases.
-Both types of wood do have a small difference in their density as well.
+Both types of wood do have a slight difference in density.

-Using the Janka Hardness Scale, you can measure the density of the wood as well as the pressure.
+Using the Janka Hardness Scale, you can measure the wood’s density and pressure.

 4- Water resistance